itdurra/Powershell-Batch-Crop-PNGs/README.md

 ---

-## Step 1 (Optional) — Enable Temporary Script Execution
+## (Optional Troubleshooting) Enable Temporary Script Execution

-Open Powershell ISE with administrator priveleges.
 If your system blocks PowerShell scripts by default, you can temporarily allow them **for this session only** by running this, and running the script in the new ISE session:

 ```powershell
 # 1) See what’s enforcing the block